-Take the popular Lily and add an M. Mix in our affection for names like Hattie and Sadie, and it is easy to imagine Millie catching on.
+Take the popular Lily and add an M. Mix in our affection for names like Hattie and Sadie, and it is no surprise that Millie is catching on.

-It’s already happened in the UK.
-In the US, Millie re-entered the US Top 1000 as an independent name in 2009, and has climbed to #505 in the last few years.
+It’s already happened in the UK, where Millie ranks in the Top 50.
+In the US, Millie re-entered the US Top 1000 as an independent name in 2009, and has climbed to #304 in the last few years.

 But does Millie require a formal name?
 And if so, which formal names for Millie are the most wearable?

 Read on for some possibilities!

 Amelia – As nickname potential goes, Amelia rivals even Elizabeth and Katherine.
 There’s Mia and Amy and Mila, too.
 And why not Millie?
 Along the same lines, Millie could be short for Amelie or Emilia, or even Emily.
 Amelia ranked #8 in 2018.

 Camila, Camilla, Camille – There are other ends-in-mil names, but not all are English language-friendly.
 Ludmilla seems unlikely for an American playground.
 Camille and Camilla and Camila, on the other hand, have literary and mythological roots, as well as a stylish sound.
 If the sweetly vintage Millie doesn’t suit, boyish Cam is also available.
 Camila ranked #18 in the US in 2018.

 Madelyn – I think Madeline visually looks like a formal name for Millie, but any spelling might work.
 Madelyn ranked #72 in the US in 2018.

 Formal Names for Millie: Farther Up the Charts